Sending API Logs

 API requests sent to ReadMe show up in your dashboard, so anyone with administrative access to your ReadMe project can view them.
 API users can also see past requests in the history widget of your API reference, if you implemented a custom login.

 Therefore, it's a good idea to omit sensitive or confidential information when you send request data to ReadMe.
 You can configure this as follows:

-If you send request data to ReadMe via PHP or Node, you can whitelist or blacklist certain parts of the API request.
-If you send request data via Cloudflare, you can't currently whitelist/blacklist.
+If you send request data to ReadMe via one of our language-based SDKs, you can allow or disallow certain parts of the API request.

 If you're sending request data via the Metrics API, clean your data before sending it to the API, so confidential data never gets to ReadMe.